Orochi13479/autonomousGasLeakDetectionRobot/README.md

 # Autonomous Gas Leak Detection Robot

-Project using Turtlebot3 Waffle designed to search an environment, to locate the positions of gas leaks.
+Project using Turtlebot3 Waffle designed  search an environment, to locate the potositions of gas leaks.
 The turtlebot3 uses an occupacy grid map previously generated as well as AMCL for localisation.
-Path planning uses Dijkstra's algorithm for global map and DWA for local map.
 The gas leaks are emulated via the positioning of an arbitrary model within the environment, using illumience to get a "gas concetration".

 First ensure required packages are installed or the next step <b>WILL FAIL</b> .
 These packages are written by other people and our project only utilises them and does not claim anypart of them as our own.